Yei-Linux/youtube-mixer/README.md

   docker builder prune -a
 ```

-# Deploy to ECS aws
+# Create our ECS aws infra

 - Setup ecs-cli and gnupg